Shweta-creater/Rest3-component.md/Dummy api.md

           Removes all current representations of the target resource given by a URI.

-   **REST COMPONENT**

-The rest component allows to define REST endpoints (consumer) using the Rest DSL and plugin to other Camel components as the REST transport.

-From Camel 2.18 onwards the rest component can also be used as a client (producer) to call REST services.

-  **URI format**

-The following components support rest producer:rest://method:path[:uriTemplate]?[options]

-  **Supported rest components**

-  The following components support rest consumer (Rest DSL):

-   1- camel-coap

-   2- camel-netty-http

-   3- camel-netty4-http

-   4- camel-jetty

-The following components support rest producer:

-    1-camel-http

-    2-camel-http4

-    3-camel-netty4-http

-    4-camel-jetty

-    5-camel-restlet

-    6-camel-undertow

-  ## How to Test REST API

-API testing requires an application to interact with API.
-To test an API, you require two things,

-   1- Testing Tool/Framework to drive the API

-   2- Writing down your own code to test the API

- Rest API can be tested with tools like:

     Advanced Rest Client
     Postman-Rest Client
     Curl in Linux